ingadhoc/rancher-catalog/README.md

 Rancher catalog adhoc-rancher for Odoo ERP Docker based hosting.

 ## Status
 Scheduled March 1 Beta realease is on track.
+Almost all is non Rancher related.
+Rancher/Docker areas thart could beneifit from expert help maybe are: SSL cert store, Service backup and other Rancher/Docker architecture issues.
 ### Open issues
 * Manual SSL cert install for alternative host names.
 * No backup mechanism in place for Odoo stack.